UnaryPlus/owenbechtel.com/blog/spelling-reform-pitfalls/index.md

 Many people have at some point made the following observation: "The letter 'c' is pointless!
 It always makes either the 's' sound or the 'k' sound, so we can get rid of 'c' and just use 's' or 'k' instead."
 This is a bad idea, for two reasons.

 First of all, just as there is no need to respell 'hat', there is no need to respell 'cat'.
 Under current English orthography, the only reasonable pronunciation of ⟨cat⟩ is /kæt/, and the only reasonable spelling of /kæt/ is ⟨cat⟩.
 English has few words starting with 'ka-', and they are all loans from other languages, such as 'karma' and 'kanji'.
-Generally, English obeys a simple rule: at the start of a syllable, the consonant /k/ is spelled as 'k' before the letters 'e' and 'i', and 'c' otherwise (except in the cluster /kw/, which is spelled 'qu'.)
+With the exception of such loan words, English obeys a simple rule: at the start of a syllable, the consonant /k/ is spelled as 'k' before the letters 'e' and 'i', and 'c' otherwise (except in the cluster /kw/, which is spelled 'qu'.)
 Spanish, French, and Italian all have similar rules.
 I see no good reason to mess with this rule, or with any regular spelling rule, for that matter.

 Second of all, if you eliminate the letter 'c', how will you spell 'rice'?
 The simplest approach&thinsp;&mdash;&thinsp;replacing every occurence of 'c' with either 's' or 'k'&thinsp;&mdash;&thinsp;results in 'rise', which is already a word, and is pronounced differently.
 You could, of course, respell 'rise' as 'rize' (which would also result in 'noze', 'cloze', 'pleaze', 'cheeze', and so on), but respelling 'rice' as 'rise' is problematic regardless.
 The thing is, when a word ends in '-ce', the pronunciation is unambiguously /s/, but when a word ends in '-se', the pronunciation could be either /s/ or /z/.
 (Compare the two pronunciations of 'close').
 So the spelling with '-ce' is superior.
 It would be better to respell 'base' as 'bace' than to repell 'rice' as 'rise'.